-Now that she’s landed her own show on NBC, YouTuber Lilly Singh’s star is shining brighter than ever.
+Now that her own show on NBC has made its debut, YouTuber Lilly Singh’s star is shining brighter than ever.
 Even before becoming the first woman of colour to host a late night talk show on a major U.S. network, ‘Superwoman’ has been making a lot of money online.

 The Canadian social media phenom is worth an estimated $16 million.
 She amassed much of that fortune through YouTube, where she has over 14 million subscribers.